amaurigmartins/LineCableLab/README.md

 - OHLToolbox is distributed with a GUI designed to aid data entry.
 You can save your projects in matfiles and recover them for later use.
 - Several impedance and admittance formulas, frequency-dependent soil models and modal decomposition techniques are available.
 - It is possible to work with overhead, underground and mixed overhead-underground (coming soon) conductor arrangements.
-- Parameters are computed for any number of phases with any number of conductor per phase, with or without Kron elimination.
+- Parameters are computed for any number of phases with any number of conductors per phase, with or without Kron elimination.
 - You can export the computed data as a JMarti line model (PCH file), compatible with ATP/ATPDraw, or to a EMTP-compliant matfile to be used with the LineCable_Data routine available in the EMTP® software.
 - Time-domain transient simulations using the Laplace transform, with several energization sources available.